Strong team in the semifinals of the international case competition

-The digital broadcast was done from the School where the team had a room during the competition with a technical setup suitable for Zoom.
+The digital broadcast was done from LUSEM where the team had a room during the competition with a technical setup suitable for Zoom.

 How can case solving help you in a future career?

-“The cases we get is one part that we learn a lot from, both from the cases and from all the questions we get.
+“The cases is one part that we learn a lot from, both from the very cases but also from all the questions we get.
 The questions are on a really broad scale.
-The other part is that we get to train presentation technique and it is possible to compare the case solving situation with for example a sales situation.
+The other part is that we get to train presentation techniques and it is possible to compare the case solving situation with, for example, a sales situation.
 With this new knowledge about companies, resources, understanding different processes and so on will definitely help me in my future career,“ Jakob says.

 “Reading and working with all these cases gave me new skills for the future.
-To try to understand the situation, what the challenges are for the company and so on.
+To try to understand the situation, what the challenges at the companies are, and so on.
 It doesn't matter in what direction I will go in my future career, there will always be problems and challenges and to learn how to quickly understand, approach and solve a problem is a really good lesson to bring with you,“ Lum explains.

 Long case tradition at LUSEM